olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 ---

 ### 4. Logic App / Playbook

-I then created a Logic App and added a Playbook to alert my Outlook mail every time an incident like the brute force attack happens.
+"I created a Logic App with the following configuration:

+**Trigger:** When an incident is created or updated in Microsoft Sentinel **Condition:** Filter for brute force incidents only **Actions:**
+- Send email notification to SOC analyst mailbox

+The Logic App validates the incident and only triggers for brute force incidents, avoiding unnecessary alert fatigue.

 ![Logic App Playbook](screenshots/05-logic-app-playbook.png)